This Cyber Monday Envato Tuts+ courses will be reduced to just $3. Don't miss out.

 Right click > Free Transform.

-Hold Command/Ctrl and scratch the head a little bigger.
+Hold Command/Control and stretch the head a little bigger.
 Pay attention so that the head is at the same position on the neck as before.

 Right click > Free Transform.